Todd G. Sears: Founding Out on the Street

 Sears expanded Out on the Street to Hong Kong in 2013, the first-ever LGBTQ business summit in Asia, which was co-hosted by Antony Jenkins (CEO of Barclays) & Noel Quinn (CEO of HSBC Asia).
-Speakers discussed themes that were addressed in that year’s New York City Summit, attesting to the global nature of challenges facing the LGBT community, but also discussed region-specific topics like that of culture and family pressures.
+Speakers discussed themes that were addressed in that year's New York City Summit, attesting to the global nature of challenges facing the LGBTQ community, but also discussed region-specific topics like that of culture and family pressures.

 A secondary initiative, “Out in Law,” which sought to convene senior lawyers from across major law firms, was launched in 2014 – with the first “Out in Law” summit hosted by New York University Law School on March 13, 2014, including 28 participating law firms and over 200 attendees.
-The initiative aimed to bring together LGBT and straight ally leaders from the legal profession to discuss issues, network, and collectively set a forward-looking agenda for the legal community.
-Speakers like Lloyd Blankfein, chairman and CEO of Goldman Sachs at the time, Kevin Cathcart, the Executive Director of Lambda Legal, and Trevor Morrison, Dean of NYU School of Law, emphasized the goal of full equality for LGBT individuals.
+The initiative aimed to bring together LGBTQ and straight ally leaders from the legal profession to discuss issues, network, and collectively set a forward-looking agenda for the legal community.
+Speakers like Lloyd Blankfein, chairman and CEO of Goldman Sachs at the time, Kevin Cathcart, the executive director of Lambda Legal, and Trevor Morrison, Dean of NYU School of Law, emphasized the goal of full equality for LGBTQ individuals.

-Sears brought together over 130 senior LGBT and Ally business leaders from Australia and the Asia-Pacific region at the first Out Leadership Summit in Australia, hosted by HSBC Australia.
-At the inaugural summit on May, 18, 2016, speakers like Kieran Moore, CEO of Ogilvy PR, Anthony Venn-Brown, CEO of Ambassadors & Bridge Builders International, and the Honourable Senator Penny Wong, discussed Australia’s progress towards a more equal society for LGBT people, and how business has been involved in that progress forward.
+Sears brought together over 130 senior LGBTQ and Ally business leaders from Australia and the Asia-Pacific region at the first Out Leadership Summit in Australia, hosted by HSBC Australia.
+At the inaugural summit on May 18, 2016, speakers like Kieran Moore, CEO of Ogilvy PR, Anthony Venn-Brown, CEO of Ambassadors & Bridge Builders International, and the Honourable Senator Penny Wong, discussed Australia's progress towards a more equal society for LGBTQ people, and how business has been involved in that progress forward.